goodwi11/Documentation_en/docs/source/promode.rst

 **Page Customization Settings (Additional Settings)**
 -----------------------------------------------------

-These settings provide greater control over how the safe page is structured and complience with advertising campgaign.
+These settings provide greater control over how the safe page is structured and complience with advertising campgaign:

 | 🏷️ **Safe Page Title** – allows you to set a custom title of the safe page.
 This is useful for branding or SEO purposes.
 | Example: `Example Safe Page`